WPManageNinja/paymattic-docs/docs/form-editor/how-to-edit-forms-in-wordpress-with-paymattic.md

 ## How to Edit the Form

-To learn how to Edit your forms, follow the steps with screenshots below –

 First, go to the **Paymattic Dashboard** from the **WordPress Left Sidebar** and click **All Forms**.
 And, all your existing Forms will appear on this page.